History of the Nottingham Panthers (1939–1960): 1939–1950: Formation, World War II and early years

 The Nottingham Ice Stadium opened on 10 April 1939 and hosted its first game of ice hockey two days later when the Harringay Racers defeated the Harringay Greyhounds 10–6 in a challenge game.
 The souvenir brochure published to mark the Stadium's opening included details of a new professional ice hockey team called the Nottingham Panthers to begin play in the English National League that autumn.
-A team was assembled in Canada and brought to the United Kingdom but were promptly sent home having not played a single game due to the outbreak of World War II.
-Some of the players from this team didn't even get the chance to see the Ice Stadium.
+A team was assembled in Canada and brought to the United Kingdom, but at the outbreak of World War II they were promptly sent home having not played a single game; some of the players never saw the Ice Stadium.

-However, three challenge games were played by teams calling themselves the Nottingham Panthers during 1939–40.
-The first was on 15 November 1939 when the Panthers were defeated 7-4 by a team of Canadians based at the nearby RAF Grantham.
-The second took place on 2 December 1939 when the Panthers defeated 'RAF (Canadians Section)' 8-7 and the final game took place on 2 February 1940 when a team known as the 'Cambridge Canadians' were defeated 12–1.
+However, three challenge games were played by a team during 1939–40 styling themselves the Nottingham Panthers.
+They began on 15 November 1939 when the Panthers lost 7-4 to a team of Canadians based at the nearby RAF Grantham.
+The second match on 2 December 1939 had the Panthers 8-7 over the 'RAF (Canadians Section).
+The final match on 2 February 1940 was a 12–1 triumph over the 'Cambridge Canadians'.
 Like their opposition, these Panthers teams were made up of Canadian soldiers based in and around Nottingham.
 The Stadium was requisitioned soon afterwards for use as a makeshift munitions store and morgue, preventing further ice hockey games from taking place.

 The Ice Stadium reopened on 31 August 1946 and plans were immediately made to bring a professional team to the venue.
 The new club appointed Olympic gold medalist and former Wembley Lions player Alex 'Sandy' Archer as their coach and he recruited a team largely from his home city of Winnipeg, Manitoba.
 The Panthers made their competitive debut on 22 November 1946 when they defeated the Wembley Monarchs 3–2 at the Ice Stadium.
 The following day they played their first away game, losing 11–3 to the Harringay Greyhounds.
 The club's first season was a difficult one.
 After their opening night win the Panthers would win just six more games and finish bottom of the seven team English National League by eleven points.